Our Team

 Senior Faculty

 DeAnn Stuart received her B.A. and Master of Humanities from the University of Dallas and her Ph.D. from Baylor University.
 Over the years, she has received multiple awards for excellence in teaching at the middle school, high school, and university levels.
 Currently, she works as Dean of Curriculum at St. Mary’s Catholic School, a PK-12th grade school in Taylor, TX.
-She also serves as a senior faculty member at the Institute for Catholic Liberal Education.
+She also serves as Associate Director of the credential program and a senior faculty member at the Institute for Catholic Liberal Education.

 Rosemary Vander Weele